Andrewww00/Progetto_IIoT_provvisorio/README.md

 # IIoT project
 This project aims to control a simulated drone and make it react to external factors such as the presence of obstacles along its path.
 First, the drone is sent on a mission with GPS coordinates.
-When it encounters an obstacle, it switches to obstacle avoidance mode.
+When it encounters an obstacle, it switches to offboard mode.
 After successfully avoiding the obstacle, the drone continues towards the mission point.

-## Setup
+In this repo, you'll find a guide to setting up the environment required to reproduce the proposed solution.

+To achieve the project's goal, the following tools and software are used:
+* VM with Ubuntu 22.04;
+* PX4-Autopilot;
+* QGroundControl
+* ROS 2 Humble;
+* MAVROS

 ### Install PX4-Autopilot